draberf/blender-node-export/README.md

 **Export > Export Selected Only** -- Only selected Nodes and their mutual links will be exported.
 If the option is checked but no Node is selected, the whole graph is exported.

+**Export > Limit by Viewport** -- Exclude Nodes from the export which are not visible in the editor. **NOTE:** The behavior of this option is inconsistent around the edges, but should exclude Nodes way out of your screen.

 **Detail > Element Quality** -- Certain widgets (Color Picker, Ramp, Curves) are only imitated in the SVG.
 This setting lets you choose the quality of the imitation at the cost of larger output file.

 **Detail > Use Gradients** -- Add gradients to certain widgets (Color Picker, Ramp) to improve their appearance at the cost of larger output file.